 Your contact info: Your future employer will need to contact you at some point, so include your number, email, and your location (city and state).
 And of course, they’ll need your full name, so don’t forget to enter that into your template.
 Many employers also ask to see your LinkedIn profile.

 - Formatting: Whether you’re using a template or a block format, leave your name out of your address.
 If you’re using a template, put your name on the letterhead.
 If you’re using a block format, only include your name in your signature.

 Date: Every letter needs a date, but if you’re using a template or outline, don’t forget to change the date when you submit.
 If you sent your letter in April but started drafting it in February, the hiring manager may look at you funny.

-Inside address: It sounds a bit counter-intuitive to include the inside address (aka the recipient’s address) since most cover letters are virtual, but it shows the employer you have done your research and it makes it look more professional and complete.
+Inside address: It sounds a bit counter-intuitive to include the inside address (aka the recipient’s address) since most cover letters are virtual, but it shows the employer you’ve done your research, and it makes it look more professional and complete.